BeingTomGreen/RunescapeTools/readme.md

 ### Contributing

 Found a bug?
 Think you can improve on something?
-Shoot me a pull request, I very much welcome contributions, even if you just [report an issue](https://github.com/RsChallenges/RunescapeTools/issues)!
+Shoot me a pull request / [email](mailto:tom@beingtomgreen.com) / [Tweet](https://twitter.com/beingtomgreen).

+I very much welcome contributions, even if you just [report an issue](https://github.com/RsChallenges/RunescapeTools/issues)!

 The code isn't fully backed up by tests (at least at the time of writing), but please make sure you are running the test's before submitting a pull request!